+GCSE Music is very useful for this course.
+The ability to play an instrument is not as important as for Music A Level, but it is preferable, especially some keyboard skills.
+ICT skills are useful.
+Experience of using Music software to create or record music is very advantageous.
+This course can be taken in addition to Music A Level.
 PHILOSOPHY AND ETHICS Philosophy, Ethics and Religion is a subject that stretches pupils mentally and allows them to develop their own critical points of view on some of the most challenging questions in life.

 PHILOSOPHY AND ETHICS

-OCR
+OCR ASSESSMENT

 Can you use logic to explain God's existence?
 Do we have a duty to take care of the planet as a living organism?
 What value do Buddhists place on the practice of meditation?
 These are some of the questions A Level pupils consider in depth on the course.
 The course is divided into three components: Philosophy of Religion; Religious Ethics and Developments in Buddhist Thought.
 Each component is examined in a two-hour written paper at the end of the two-year course.
 Pupils study all three components.
 The course is rigorous and pupils will learn how to research scholars and key thinkers; how to critically analyse texts and how to structure their arguments in writing.
 The course teaches pupils how to engage with philosophical thinking through class discussions and debates.

 SPECIFICATION UNITS

-Philosophy of Religion

-Ancient philosophical influences

-Religion and Ethics:
+Philosophy of Religion Ancient philosophical influences Religion and Ethics:

 Normative ethical theories

 Developments in Buddhist Thought:

-Buddhist beliefs, values and teachings, many career paths their interconnections and how they vary arts, education, many career paths are selected as a selected are selected as a ASSESSMENT To achieve the full A level, pupils take three two-hour written papers on each topic.
+Buddhist beliefs, values and teachings, their interconnections and how they vary historically and in the contemporary world.
+To achieve the full A level, pupils take three two-hour written papers on each topic.
 Each paper is worth 120 marks.
 The papers are marked on knowledge and understanding and the ability to develop a critical response to theories and ideas.
 Philosophy is a dynamic and active subject.
 Philosophy pupils will be given opportunities to learn the art of practising philosophy through group and individual inquiry.
 Pupils will explore theories and ideas through mind-maps, charts, flow diagrams, pair discussion, group debate, critical reading of books, articles, film, lectures and podcasts.
 They will be taught reading for understanding, note-taking, academic writing and research skills and will be shown how to structure arguments and present a case verbally and in writing.
 Most importantly, Philosophy pupils will have fun!
 CAREER OPPORTUNITIES A course in Philosophy, Ethics and Religion is highly valued by universities and employers.
 The course equips pupils to think independently and to develop critical reasoning skills.
 It is suitable for many career paths in the fields of the arts, education, medicine, law, science and natural history.
 PSYCHOLOGY Psychology is the scientific study of the mind and behaviour and can be used as a final qualification or as an introduction into future academic study in the field and into the number of different career paths within Psychology.